 Mirbeau Inn and Spa Megastar: Mike Grant, Homer boys bowling.
 Helped by Grant’s 622 series and 235 high game, the Trojans recorded a 7-0 shutout of the Weedsport Warriors in an Onondaga High School League match on February 11.

-Nagle Athletic Services Winning Moment: Jack Dalgety, West Genesee boys basketball, earning five straight points in the fourth quarter of the Wildcats’ February 12 game at Cicero-North Syracuse to put his team ahead for good in an eventual 53-44 victory.
+Nagle Turf Winning Moment: Jack Dalgety, West Genesee boys basketball, earning five straight points in the fourth quarter of the Wildcats’ February 12 game at Cicero-North Syracuse to put his team ahead for good in an eventual 53-44 victory.

 Sports Center 481 Driving Force: Luke Renaud, Skaneateles boys ice hockey.
 Helped by Renaud’s three-goal hat trick, the Lakers withstood a challenge from the Cortland-Homer Golden Eagles and fought to a 4-2 victory in the February 11 opener at Allyn Arena.